Port

 Meals not included

-Enjoy three of Tasmania's finest attractions with a historic train ride, a visit to Launceston, and a cruise through Cataract Gorge.
-Enjoy a private cruise in the afternoon.
+Enjoy three of Tasmania's finest attractions with a historic train ride, a visit to Launceston, and a cruise through Cataract Gorge in the afternoon.

 Head to the Don River Railway Museum in a suburb of Devonport.
-Here you'll board the 3'6"-gauge Melrose Line that is run by volunteers uses part of the tracks that used to connect Don Junction and Paloona.
-A 30-minute round trip train ride to Coles Beach features either a 1940s ex TGR rail car, or a diesel locomotive pulling heritage carriages.
+Here, you'll board the 3'6"-gauge Melrose Line run by volunteers, using part of the tracks that once connected Don Junction and Paloona.
+A 30-minute round trip train ride to Coles Beach features either a 1940s ex-TGR rail car or a diesel locomotive pulling heritage carriages.
 Most of the rolling stock has been lovingly restored in the on-site workshop.
 Don't miss the museum, which features the largest collection of steam locomotives in Tasmania, with vintages ranging from 1879 to 1951.

-Visit Launceston -- this is Tasmania's second-largest city -- situated at the confluence of the North and South Esk Rivers.
+Visit Launceston -- Tasmania's second-largest city -- situated at the confluence of the North and South Esk Rivers.
 This is where the Tamar River begins its journey to Bass Strait.
-Arriving in the heart of the Launceston, relax while a panoramic drive succinctly showcases the historic architecture and the charming gardens that lace their way through the cityscape.
-You'll then have some free time to explore the downtown area on your own and purchase lunch (at your own expense).
+A panoramic drive succinctly showcases the historic architecture and the charming gardens that lace their way through the cityscape.
+Use your free time to explore the downtown area and purchase lunch (at your own expense).

-The Tamar River was once Launceston's shipping and transport 'highway' and today it remains key to the city in its role as a lifestyle hub for more than a fourth of Tasmania's population.
-The whole region is steeped in romance and studded with tales of swashbuckling bushrangers -- loads of fun.
-A private boat takes you on an afternoon cruise through the magnificent Cataract Gorge.
-This is your chance to relax, enjoy, and learn about the fascinating history, fauna and people of the Tamar River.
-Notes:
+The Tamar River is steeped in romance and studded with tales of swashbuckling bushrangers -- loads of fun.
+A private boat takes you on an afternoon cruise through its magnificent Cataract Gorge.